 WHAT IS THE KAZIMIERZ DISTRICT?

-Jewish people have long lived in Poland.
+Jewish people have long lived in Krakow.
 In the mid-14th century until the early 19th century, they were required to live in a separate Jewish city.
-This isn’t unusual.
+This wasn’t unusual.
 You’ll recall that our visit to Rome revealed a similar arrangement.
 The Jewish city was an autonomous enclave governed by Jewish authorities.
 In the mid 19th century, the city was abolished and made a part of Krakow proper.
 Many Jewish people remained in the area where they had developed a vibrant culture.
 It hosted six synagogues, and a variety of Jewish shops, artisans, services and schools.

 Prior to World War Two, around 65,000 Jewish people lived in Krakow.
 This was one in four of the total population of the city.